symfony/symfony-docs/security.rst

    allows you to protect URL patterns (e.g. ``/admin/*``).
 This is easy, but less flexible;

-#. :ref:`in your code via the security.authorization_checker service <book-security-securing-controller>`.
+#. :ref:`in your code via the security.authorization_checker service <security-securing-controller>`.

 .. _security-authorization-access-control: